 Drug abuse is the inappropriate use of any substance.
 The improper use of alcohol, over-the-counter medicine, prescription medications or illegal drugs used for pleasure, altering feelings, perceptions, or to receive a high is drug abuse.

-Drug addiction is the compulsive use of any drug substance regardless of the consequences.
-Generally, drug addiction begins with using drugs recreationally, or in social settings, which then leads to using the drugs more often.
+Drug quitting is the compulsive use of any drug substance regardless of the consequences.
+Generally, drug quitting begins with using drugs recreationally, or in social settings, which then leads to using the drugs more often.
 Our body produces dopamine naturally.
 Dopamine gives the feeling of “reward or pleasure.”

-Advance Hypnosis Clinic’s Nationwide are leading the way in addiction recovery strategies utilising ground breaking techniques in mind resolution and mental cognitive rehearsal.
+Advance Hypnosis Clinic’s Nationwide are leading the way in quitting recovery strategies utilising ground breaking techniques in mind resolution and mental cognitive rehearsal.